ryedin/site/_deployment/load-balancers.md

   command: bin/worker
 ```

 In this example, Convox will create a load balancer in front of the `web` process.
-This load balancer will accept traffic from the internet on port 80 and forward it to the `web` containers on port `5000`.
+This load balancer will accept traffic from the Internet on port 80 and forward it to the `web` containers on port `5000`.

 <div class="block-callout block-show-callout type-warning" markdown="1">
-Convox will only create a load balancer for ports in your `docker-compose.yml` file, not your `Dockerfile`.
+Convox will only create a load balancer for ports in your `docker-compose.yml` file, not in your `Dockerfile`.
 </div>

 ### Balancer Hostname